Blackjack

 learn this generic strategy as it forms the basis of all the subsequent variations.
 (For comprehensive strategy charts

-covering almost all online games available, see the Basic Strategy section in the menu.)
+covering almost all online games available see the Basic Strategy section in the menu, as well as my

-The rules for the game this strategy applies to are: DOA, DAS, OBO (see below for definitions);
+The rules for the game this strategy applies to are: DOA, DAS, OBO (see the

 H =